-Our first wholly owned program to emerge from our collaboration with GSK is a GalNAc-conjugated siRNA silencing program targeting INHBE for obesity.
-There are approximately 174 million people in the United States and Europe with obesity, and therapeutic options beyond GLP-1 receptor agonists are needed.
-GLP-1 receptor agonists lead to weight loss at the expense of muscle, suppress the general reward system, and are associated with a poor tolerability profile, with 68% drop-off after one year.
+Our first wholly owned program to emerge from our collaboration with GSK is WVE-007, a GalNAc-small interfering RNA ("siRNA") that is designed to silence the Inhibin βE gene ("INHBE") to induce lipolysis (fat-burning) while preserving muscle mass to restore and maintain a healthy metabolic profile.
+There are approximately 174 million people in the United States and Europe living with obesity, and therapeutic options beyond GLP-1 receptor agonists are needed.
+GLP-1 receptor agonists lead to weight loss at the expense of muscle, suppress the general reward system, and are associated with a poor tolerability profile and 68% drop-off after one year.
 Heterozygous INHBE loss-of-function human carriers exhibit a healthy metabolic profile, including reduced waist-to-hip ratio and reduced odds of developing type 2 diabetes or coronary artery disease, and reduction of INHBE by 50% or more is expected to restore a healthy metabolic profile.
-In connection with our 2023 Research and Development Day, we shared in vivo proof of concept data in diet-induced obesity mice demonstrating INHBE silencing well beyond the anticipated 50% therapeutic threshold, which led to substantially lower body weight and reduction of visceral fat as compared to controls.
+In connection with our 2023 Research and Development Day, we shared in vivo proof-of-concept data in diet-induced obesity mice demonstrating INHBE silencing well beyond the anticipated 50% therapeutic threshold, which led to substantially lower body weight and reduction of visceral fat as compared to controls.
 These are the first data to demonstrate INHBE silencing in vivo in an animal model is consistent with the phenotypes of heterozygous loss-of-function carriers.

-In March 2024, we announced the selection of our INHBE lead clinical candidate, which utilizes our next generation GalNAc-siRNA format.
-This next generation format results in more potent and durable siRNA silencing and when applied to our INHBE program resulted in: 1) highly potent INHBE silencing (ED50 < 1 mg/kg), durable silencing following one, low-single digit dose in a diet-induced obesity ("DIO") mouse model supporting every-sixmonth or annual subcutaneous dosing; 2) weight loss with no loss of muscle mass; and 3) reduction in fat mass, with preferential effect to the visceral fat, consistent with the profile of INHBE LoF in human genetics.
-In an ongoing, head-to-head study in DIO mice, we have observed a weight loss effect from a single dose of our INHBE GalNAc-siRNA similar to semaglutide.
+WVE-007 utilizes our next generation GalNAc-siRNA format.
+In preclinical diet-induced obesity ("DIO") mouse models, our INHBE GalNAc-siRNA has demonstrated highly potent INHBE silencing (ED50 < 1 mg/kg), durable silencing following one, low-single digit dose supporting every-six-month or annual subcutaneous dosing in humans, weight loss with no loss of muscle mass and reduction in fat mass, with preferential effect to the visceral fat, consistent with the profile of INHBE LoF in human genetics.
+In a head-to-head study in DIO mice, we have observed a weight loss effect from a single dose of our INHBE GalNAc-siRNA similar to semaglutide.
 In addition, treatment with our INHBE GalNAc-siRNA upon cessation of semaglutide treatment curtailed expected rebound weight gain.
-We expect to initiate a clinical trial for our INHBE candidate in the first quarter of 2025.
+Additionally, in a separate ongoing study in DIO mice, when administered as an add-on to semaglutide, a single dose of our INHBE GalNAc-siRNA doubled the weight loss observed with semaglutide alone and this effect was sustained throughout the duration of the study.
+We are on track to initiate a Phase 1 clinical trial for WVE-007 in adults living with overweight or obesity in the first quarter of 2025.
+The trial is planned to assess safety, tolerability, pharmacokinetics, and Activin E lowering (a biomarker for target engagement), as well as body composition.